tristanpenman/whisper-rknn/notes/streaming.md

 ### Alignment and Buffer Trimming

 Local agreement can compare tokens without timestamps, but timestamps are needed to discard old audio safely.
-The current decoder prompt includes token `50363`, which in the Whisper model represents the special control token `<|notimestamps|>`.
+By default, the decoder prompt includes token `50363`, which in the Whisper model represents the special control token `<|notimestamps|>`.
 It tells the decoder to output text without adding time markers.

-An early experiment must establish whether the current ONNX and RKNN decoder can generate timestamp tokens after changing the prompt, or whether the decoder needs to be re-exported and reconverted.
+The current C++ and Python CLIs accept `--enable-timestamps`.
+In this mode they omit `<|notimestamps|>` from the prompt and apply Whisper's timestamp-token selection rules during greedy decoding.
+The generated timestamp IDs are retained in `TranscriptionHypothesis::tokenIds`, while their vocabulary representations remain present in the display text.
+A streaming layer still needs to interpret those IDs as times and associate them with committed segments.

-Once timestamps are available, every committed segment will retain absolute start and end times.
+Once the streaming layer interprets the timestamp tokens, every committed segment will retain absolute start and end times.
 A new decode will be compared only after the last committed time:

 ```text
 committed through: 12.4 s